Tyrrrz/Tyrrrz.me/src/data/blog-posts/expression-trees/Post.md

 // Foo bar
 ```

-So despite the fact that we are building _expression_ trees, it's important to know that we can still represent blocks of statements just as well.
+So despite the fact that we are building _expression_ trees, we are not actually limited only to expressions.
+We can just as easily model blocks of statements too.

 ## Converting expressions to readable code

 We know how to compile our expressions into runtime instructions, but what about readable C# code?
-It could be useful if we wanted to display it or just to have some visual aid while testing or debugging.
+It could be useful if we wanted to display it or just to have some visual aid while testing.

 The good news is that all types that derive from `Expression` override the `ToString` method with a more specific implementation.
 That means we can do the following: